 Stonefolds farm is a short drive from Fyvie village which has a magnificent castle.
 The area is home to numerous properties run by National Trust Scotland.
-The market town of Turriff provides a range of shops while the towns and villages of the Moray coast are all within easy driving distance.
+The market town of Turriff provides a range of shops.
+We are close to Ellon, Inverurie, Peterhead and Fraserburgh while the towns and villages of the Moray coast are all within easy driving distance.

 Stonefolds cottages provide an ideal base for visitors to the North-east of Scotland.
 Aberdeenshire has good roads, no single track main roads, making driving easier.
 We are just 30 minutes drive from Aberdeen airport and just a little longer to the centre of Aberdeen, the ‘Granite city’, with its many attractions.
 The whisky trail can take you from Oldmeldrum into Moray to the well known distilleries’ such a Glenfiddich.

 Stonefolds Farm is not organic but is run sustainably.
 We have planted trees and hedges to encourage wildlife and birds.
-For those interested in birds there is RSBP Loch of Strathbeg near Fraserburgh and Peregrine falcon watch at Huntly.
+For those interested in birds there is RSBP Loch of Strathbeg near Fraserburgh, the Ythan estuary at Newburgh and the nature reserve at Forvie.
 We generate some or our own electricity with a small wind turbine

 We do not accept any pets.

 Gallery - click on images to view slideshow...